-The Texas Department of Housing and Community Affairs ("TDHCA" or the "Department") announces the expected distribution and use of approximately \$10,000,000 through the Neighborhood Stabilization Program One Program Income ("NSP1-PI").
-This amount may vary over time based on additional funding allocations and program income earned from Neighborhood Stabilization Program Round One "NSP1" and Neighborhood Stabilization Program Re-Allocation "NSP-R" contracts; as additional funds become available, they will be announced on the Department's website for continued application under this NOFA unless superseded by a subsequent NOFA for this fund source.
+The Texas Department of Housing and Community Affairs ("TDHCA" or the "Department") announces the expected distribution and use of approximately \$13,000,000.00 through the Neighborhood Stabilization Program One Program Income ("NSP1-PI") NOFA.
+This amount may vary over time based on additional funding allocations, deobligations, and program income earned from Neighborhood Stabilization Program Round One "NSP1" Neighborhood Stabilization Program Re-Allocation "NSP-R" and NSP1-PI contracts; as additional funds become available, they will be announced on the Department's website for continued application under this NOFA unless superseded by a subsequent NOFA for this fund source.
 The Neighborhood Stabilization Program created under the Community Development Block Grant (CDBG) Program provided for funding to be awarded for the redevelopment of abandoned, foreclosed, and vacant homes and residential properties and was initially authorized under Section 2301(b) of the Housing and Economic Recovery Act of 2008 (HERA) (Pub.
 L 110-289, approved July 30, 2008).

-- a) The availability and use of these funds is subject to the Community Development Block Grant regulations (24 CFR Part 570), as applicable, the federal HOME Investment Partnerships Program (HOME) regulations (24 CFR Part 92), as applicable, and Chapter 2306, Texas Government Code.
+a) The availability and use of these funds is subject to the Community Development Block Grant regulations (24 CFR Part 570), as applicable, the federal HOME Investment Partnerships Program (HOME) regulations (24 CFR Part 92), as applicable, and Chapter 2306, Texas Government Code.
 Other federal regulations may also apply such as, but not limited to, 24 CFR Part 58 for environmental requirements, 24 CFR Parts 84 and 85, as applicable, for such issues as procurement and conflict of interest, Section 3 of the Housing and Urban Development Act of 1968 (12 U.S.C. §1701u) and implementing regulations at 24 CFR part 135, relocation assistance provisions at 42 U.S.C §5304 (d) and 24 CFR Part 42, lead based paint procedures (24 CFR Part 35, subparts A, B, J, K, and R), and 24 CFR Parts 100-115 for fair housing.
-Applicants are encouraged to familiarize themselves with all of the applicable state and federal rules and program guidelines that govern the program. - b) NSP1-PI will be awarded independently of the Texas NSP1, Texas NSP-R, or Texas Neighborhood Stabilization Program Round Three "NSP3" awards.
-New applicants and current subgrantees in good standing that have met benchmarks in existing Texas NSP contracts are encouraged to apply for NSP1-PI funds.
-NSP1-PI funds may not be used to re-finance or replace Texas NSP1, Texas NSP-R, or NSP3 but may be used to complete Texas NSP1, Texas NSP-R, or Texas NSP3 projects in eligible target areas, if such projects are an eligible use under this NOFA.
+Applicants are encouraged to familiarize themselves with all of the applicable state and federal rules and program guidelines that govern the program.